geobas/Yii-SwiftMailer/README.md

 This is basically updated wrapper of SwiftMailer which can be used as application component.

+> A modification was made in order to attach a dynamically created document not a physical document.

 ##Installation

 1. Unzip extension contents to protected/extensions/ folder